Posts

 Published at July 8, 2020 · 1 min read

-What a year it has been… The last 12 months have flown by and no update on this site, so time to change chat.
 It’s been a bit over a year now since I lost my brother and a bit over 2 since I lost my father.
-Most of the time things are going fine and I’m usually a cheerful guy but sometimes the emotions still hit me and it can cost a lot of energy....
+Most of the time things are going fine and I’m usually a cheerful guy but sometimes the emotions still hit me and it can cost a lot of energy.
+And the corona thing is also not really helping ;) .
+Anyway, expect some updates (soonish).

 » Read more